 Recently, the European Commission published a study that provides further information on the intentional uses of microplastic particles in products and the risks they pose to human health and the environment.
 The European Food Safety Authority (EFSA) has also reviewed the available evidence on micro- and nanoplastics in food.

 In line with REACH procedures for restricting substances that pose a risk to the environment or health, the Commission requested ECHA to assess the scientific evidence for taking regulatory action at the EU level on intentionally-added microplastics to products of any kind.
 Other options for reducing the release of microplastics in the aquatic environment are being investigated by another project by the European Commission.

 In what typical consumer products can intentionally added microplastics be found?

-Intentionally-added microplastic particles are used in a range of products placed on the EU market, such as in certain cosmetics, personal care products, detergents, cleaning products, paints, products used in the oil and gas industry and as media for abrasive blasting.
+Intentionally-added microplastic particles are used in a range of products placed on the EU market, such as in fertilisers, plant protection products, leave-on and rinse-off cosmetic products, household and industrial detergents and cleaning products, paints and products used in the oil and gas industry.

 In January 2018, ECHA announced that it will examine the need for an EU-wide restriction on the placing on the market or use of ‘intentionally-added’ microplastic particles in products or uses that ‘intentionally release’ microplastic particles to the environment.

 As the first part of this investigation, the Agency launched a call for evidence and information on intentionally-added microplastics.
 This call is intended to gather information on all possible intentional uses of microplastic particles in products.
-The information gathered will be used to determine whether these uses pose a risk and to assess the socio-economic impacts of any potential restriction.
+The information gathered has been used to determine whether these uses pose a risk and to assess the socio-economic impacts of any potential restriction.